-The Board of Directors unanimously recommends that you vote: - "FOR" the election of the Directors in Proposal 1
+The Board of Directors unanimously recommends that you vote "FOR" on all

-1. - "FOR" Proposals 2, 3 and 4 To elect directors to serve for the ensuing year and until their successors are: elected and For Against Abstain Directors Recommend qualified 01 Robert L. Bailey For 02 Patrick J. Byrne $\bar{\Box}$ $\overline{\Box}$ For 03 D. Mark Durcan $\overline{\Box}$ For 04 Mercedes Johnson For 05 Lawrence N. Mondry For 06 Robert E. Switz For 2.
-To approve the Amended and Restated 2004 Equity Incentive Plan and Increase the shares reserved for issuance thereunder by 30,000,000.
-For 3.
-To ratify the appointment of PricewaterhouseCoopers LLP as the Independent Registered Public Accounting Firm of the Company for the fiscal year ending August 29, 2013.
-For 4.
+FOR AGAINST ABSTAIN DIRECTORS RECOMMEND

+To elect directors to serve for the ensuing year and until their successors are elected and qualified:

+01 Robert L. Bailey FOR

+02 Richard M. Beyer FOR

+03 Patrick J. Byme FOR

+04 D. Mark Durcan FOR

+05 D. Warren A. East FOR

+06 Mercedes Johnson FOR

+07 Lawrence N. Mondry FOR

+08 Robert E. Switz FOR

+To approve the Amended and Restated 2007 Equity Incentive Plan and increase the shares reserved for issuance thereunder by 30,000,000.
+FOR

+To ratify the appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the fiscal year ending September 3, 2015.
+FOR

+To amend the Company's Restated Certificate of Incorporation to eliminate cumulative voting.
+FOR

+To approve the material terms of the performance goals under the Company's Executive Officer Performance Incentive Plan.
+FOR

 To approve a non-binding resolution to approve the compensation of our Named Executive Officers as described in the proxy statement.
-For
+FOR

+To transact such other business as may properly come before the meeting or any adjournment thereof.
-Annual Meeting of Shareholders of Micron Technology, Inc. to be held January 22, 2013

-For Holders as of November 23, 2012 This Proxy is Solicited on Behalf of the Board of Directors
+Fiscal 2014 Annual Meeting of Shareholders of Micron Technology, Inc. to be held January 22, 2015 for Holders as of November 21, 2014 This Proxy is solicited on behalf of the Board of Directors